nikfrank/checkers-cp-workshop/README.md

 making the decision should be pretty easy once we can imagine all the moves from the output turn-move-arrays

+in order to see some multijump scenarios, I've included `jumpyCheckersBoard` as an export from <sub>./src/util.js</sub>

+by replacing the initial pieces in `state` in `Game` with the jumpy board, you'll be able to review multijump arrays

 #### pick one randomly

 our first goal will just be to program the computer to play a move for our user to play against